amorrissette/EWIN-Code-Bootcamp-2017/README.md

 1. To install:

   ‘$ pip install matlab_kernel’
   ‘$ python -m matlab_kernel install’

 2. Create a condo environment for the tutorial so that my code will work on your computer

   ‘$ conda create -n matlab_kernel-jupyter python=3.5 jupyter=1.0.0 matplotlub=2.0.0

-*When it asks if you would like to install the required packages, say ‘y’
+ * When it asks if you would like to install the required packages, say ‘y’

-To use the matlab_kernel, run one of:
+3. To use the matlab_kernel, run one of:

   ‘$ jupyter notebook’
-‘$ # In the notebook interface, select Matlab from the ‘New’ menu’
+  ‘$ # In the notebook interface, select Matlab from the ‘New’ menu’ '$ # OR

-or

   ‘$ jupyter notebook —kernel matlab’

 Now you are all set for the workshop!
 Don’t worry if you have trouble with installation… we will dedicated time during the workshop for debugging.